 As part of CMAP's Congestion Management Process, select performance measures for the regional freeways have been created from five minute speed data obtained from the Illinois Department of Transportation (IDOT) and Traffic.com.
 These performance measures include congestion scans, travel time index, planning time index, and congested hours.

-The Chicago region traffic congestion scans were created by averaging five minute speed data obtained from freeway loop detectors and mobile technology data.
+The Chicago region traffic congestion scans were created by averaging five minute speed data obtained from freeway loop detectors, radar detectors, and mobile technology data.
 The traffic scans display average speed on a freeway corridor as a function of time of day (the x-axis) and location (the y-axis) along a freeway corridor.

 The travel time index is a measure of average congestion and indicates the average extra travel time required during peak period congestion.
 Travel time index is a ratio of the average peak-period travel time compared to the free-flow travel time.
 For example, a value of 1.20 means that average peak travel times are 20 percent longer than free-flow travel times.